Clashes, prayers in Jerusalem on Muslim Laylat al-Qadr | Law-Order

 Clashes erupted between Palestinian protesters and Israeli police outside the Old City of Jerusalem on Saturday as tens of thousands of Muslim worshippers prayed at the nearby Al-Aqsa Mosque on Islam's holy night of Laylat al-Qadr.
 Palestinian youth threw stones, lit fires and tore down police barricades in the streets leading to the walled Old City gates as officers on horseback and in riot gear used stun grenades and water cannons to repel them.

-At least 64 people were injured, including minors and a one-year-old, and 11 were taken to hospital, the Palestine Red Crescent said.
+At least 80 people were injured, including minors and a one-year-old, and 14 were taken to hospital, the Palestine Red Crescent said.
 Israeli police said at least one officer was hurt.
 "They do not want us to pray.
 There is a fight every day, every day there are clashes.
-Every day there are troubles," said Mahmoud al-Marbua, 27, speaking near the Old City's Damascus Gate as police chased youths and fired thunder-flashes at them.
+Every day there are troubles," said Mahmoud al-Marbua, 27, speaking near the Old City's Damascus Gate.
+Pointing to police chasing youths and firing thunder-flashes at them, he added: "Look how they are firing at us.
+How can we live?"

 Tensions have mounted in the city throughout the Muslim holy month of Ramadan, amid growing anger over the potential eviction of Palestinians from Jerusalem homes on land claimed by Jewish settlers.
 In the Palestinian Gaza Strip, hundreds of protesters gathered along the border with Israel.
 The Israeli military said the crowds threw burning tyres and firecrackers toward the troops.